 The default privacy also implies:

-- The minimising of data, that is, the minimum possible data to be collected to ensure that the product or service can fulfil its purpose.
+- The minimizing of data, that is, the minimum possible data to be collected to ensure that the product or service can fulfil its purpose.

-- The control of access, only personnel that require access to the data for the development of their profession, will have access to this data, and that data will not be transferred to third parties, is not mandatory or is not explicitly informed and consented to by the interested party.
-For this, pseudonymization techniques can be applied (pseudonymization uses encryption as a security measure to ensure data can become anonymous)
+- The control of access can be given to only personnel that require access to the data in order for them to perform their roles and that this data will not be transferred to third parties.
+It is not mandatory or is not explicitly informed and consented to by the interested party.
+For this, techniques of pseudonymization can be applied (pseudonymization encrypts the data as a security measure to ensure data can become anonymous).

 - The data storage periods must be made fully transparent to users and personnel and be limited to what is strictly necessary with any extension of storage to be minimized to recommended legal storage periods.

-- Transparency is fundamental and requires informing the user about the processing of their data with clear, concise and understandable information.
+- Transparency is integral and requires informing the user about the processing of their data with clear, concise and understandable information.

-A practical example is found in various gaming apps where, for example, personal information is requested, i.e. permission to access phone contacts, camera images, SMS and phone calls, whereby access to all of these is unnecessary to play the game.
+A practical example is found in many gaming apps where, personal information is requested, like permission to access phone contacts, camera images, SMS and phone calls.
+Whereas, access to all of these is unnecessary to play the game.

 Privacy is a fundamental right and must be preserved with a degree of firmness.

-Mark Zuckerberg has previously announced that his organisation, Facebook, will not be implementing the same level of GDPR protection in the US, but would tweak GDPR obligation for European users.
-It will remain to be seen what US users will lack in protection, but one of the most obvious rights that Facebook might wish to play down is the right to erasure, or the right to be forgotten.
-The scandal regarding the unauthorized and unwarranted use of the personal data of 50 million Facebook users has put the dominant technology company in a complicated situation that may seriously damage its already questionable reputation due to its role in the circulation of fake news.
+Mark Zuckerberg recently announced that his organisation, Facebook, will not be implementing the same level of General Data Protection Regulation (GDPR) protection in the US, but would tweak GDPR obligation for European users.
+It will be seen that the US users will lack in protection, but one of the most apparent rights that Facebook might wish to play down is the right to erasure, or the right to be forgotten.
+The scandal about the unauthorised and unwarranted utilisation of the personal data of 50 million Facebook users has put the dominant tech-company in a complicated situation that may actually damage its already vulnerable reputation due to its role in the circulation of fake news.

-Ensuring the privacy and protection of user information is an unavoidable GDPR obligation for all organisations, especially that of Facebook.
-Such rights are daily violated and form the very reason for the need for legislation such as the GDPR.
-Brands such as Google and Amazon accumulate vast amounts of private information and manipulate this data for their marketing campaigns.
+Ensuring the privacy and protection of user information is an unavoidable GDPR obligation for all organisations, especially for an organisation such as Facebook.
+Such rights are violated daily and increase the need for legislation like the GDPR to be made compulsory.
+Brands such as Google and Amazon accumulate innumerable private information and manipulate this data for their marketing campaigns.

-Advocates for privacy have campaigned against the incorrect use of data, and the future of GDPR obligation is looking to be a bright one for those who seek or defend the right to privacy.
-Facebook’s decision not to implement the full scope of the GDPR for US users has raised suspicions about its ability and efforts to regain the trust of users especially in light of recent data mining abuses.
+Advocates concerned with privacy have campaigned against the incorrect use of personal data.
+The future of the General Data Protection Regulation (GDPR) obligation looks bright for those who seek or defend the right to privacy.
+Facebook’s decision not to implement the full scope of the General Data Protection Regulation (GDPR) for US users has raised suspicions about its ability and efforts to regain the trust of users especially in light of recent data mining abuses.

-The company could do so with its firewalls for false news on the Web and established software to enable it to reliably identify content, also has an increasing responsibility of ensuring control over the advertising of political campaigns, even at the cost of losing part of its main source of revenue.
+The company can do so with its firewalls for false information on the web and established software to enable it to identify content reliably, also has an increasing responsibility of ensuring control over the advertising of political campaigns, even at the cost of losing part of its primary source of revenue.
 There is no denying that technology companies such as social networking sites have helped to create a free, open and interconnected world.
-They have become not just the engine but also the DNA of globalisation.
-Leaking of private data highlights the fragile and vulnerable nature of our personal information in the hands of these giants.
+They have become not just the engine but also the DNA of globalization.
+Leaking private data highlights the fragile and vulnerable nature of our personal information in the hands of these giants.

-The US Government, British Parliament, and the European Parliament as well as representatives of the 500 million people affected by the Facebooks personal data leak, demand assurances, convincing answers and effective measures from Facebook.
+The US government, British Parliament, and the European Parliament as well as representatives of the 500 million people affected by Facebook’s personal data leak, demand assurances, convincing answers and effective measures from Facebook.

-In this current global economy, it is very common for cross-border transfers of personal data.
+In this current global economy, it is ubiquitous for cross-border transfers of personal data.
 Sometimes this data is maintained on servers in several different international countries.
-The GDPR protection will travel with this data, which in turn ensures that the GDPR obligation rules that protect personal data with the EU will continue to apply regardless of where the data will eventually end up.
+The General Data Protection Regulation (GDPR) obligations apply to this data regardless of where the data will eventually end up.

-Article 49.1 states that data transfers can only be made to countries where there is not the same level of protection when there has been an express consent to the transfer, and then only after the individual whose data is being transferred has been made fully aware of the risks of such transfer.
+Article 49.1 of the General Data Protection Regulation (GDPR)states that data can be transferred only to those countries where there is the same level of protection.
+Also, when explicit consent has been provided to the transfer, and then only after the individual whose data is being transferred has been made fully made aware of the risks of such a transfer.
 Such awareness has to be in the form of an explicit statement in writing, and the consent of the individual concerned has to be seen to have been obtained in an indisputable manner, through a written declaration and signed by the individual.

-Article 7.1 of the GDPR obligation provides a comprehensive list of the obvious way to be able to demonstrate this explicit consent in an accurate way and the recommendations by Article 29 Working Party – in its document “Guidelines on Consent under Regulation 2016/679”.
-At times, the EC may themselves make a decision, based on the rules of adequacy where it is declared that a non-EU State offers an adequate level of data protection thus allowing data to be transferred to an organisation within that country.
+Article 7.1 of the General Data Protection Regulation (GDPR) gives a comprehensive list mentioning the ways in which the appropriate consent can be demonstrated.
+The recommendations provided under the document “Guidelines on Consent under Regulation 2016/679” of the Article 29 Working Party provide further clarity on this subject.
+At times, the EC can make a decision, based on the rules of adequacy where it is declared that a non-EU State offers an adequate level of data protection thus allowing data to be transferred to an organisation within that country.

-This would provide for less explicit requirements to gain consent and provide guarantees because such transfers are deemed to be to a “suitable” country with processes assimilated to that of data transmission and protection within the EU.
+This would provide for less explicit requirements to gain consent and provide guarantees because such transfers are deemed to be within a “suitable” country with processes similar to the ones in the EU covering data transmission and protection.
 In the absence of a decision of adequacy, the transfer can be made through the establishment of “adequate guarantees” provided the individual whose data is being transferred have enforceable rights and effective legal action.